-The 109-room hotel will not have a significant impact with respect to level of service standards for parks and recreation facilities.
-However, pursuant to LDR Section 5.3.2(C), Impact Fee Required, whenever a development is proposed upon land which is not designated for park purposes in the Comprehensive Plan, a impact fee of \$500.00 per dwelling unit (including hotel rooms) will be collected prior to issuance of building permits for each unit.
-Thus, an impact fee of \$54,500 will be required of this development.
+The 84 condominium units and residential-type units will not have a significant impact with respect to level of service standards for parks and recreation facilities.
+However, pursuant to LDR Section 5.3.2(C), Impact Fee Required, whenever a development is proposed upon land which is not designated for park purposes in the Comprehensive Plan, a impact fee of \$500.00 per dwelling unit will be collected prior to issuance of building permits for each unit.
+Thus, an impact fee of \$42,500 will be required of this development.